Powered by SchoolDash

 Environment: Above average.
 Air pollution, traffic accidents and crime are all quite low.

-Disadvantaged pupils: About average.
+Disadvantaged pupils: Below average.
 Progress up to age 16 is about average.
 Destinations at 16 are about average.
-Progress at 16-18 is poor.
+Progress at 16-18 is below average.

-Sixth form: About average.
-Attainment is poor, progress is below average and destinations at 18 (allowing for attainment) are about average.
+Sixth form: Below average.
+Attainment is poor, progress is about average and destinations at 18 (allowing for attainment) are about average.

 Schools often provide or emphasise different subjects, especially in fields such as languages and the arts.
 The charts below show the relative popularities of exam subjects commonly sat at this school.